kninad/kninad.github.io/making_website.md

 to three positions (header, before-body and after-body) in the final html code for the page.
 Additionally, one even play around with the default html template for gaining control over the placement of certain elements in the html code.
-I added the simple navigation sidebar at the top using bootstrap and made some modifications to it using a custom css file.
+I added the simple navigation sidebar using the template from this [page](https://startbootstrap.com/template-overviews/simple-sidebar/) and made some modifications to the overall content using a custom css file.
 Finally I wrote a bash script to run the pandoc command on all the markdown files which made re-publishing / modifying the website very convinient.
 You can check out the files at my github [repo](https://github.com/ninception/ninception.github.io) for this website.